Welcome to the Community!

 Family-oriented McCamey offers much to residents and visitors alike: three large public parks with playgrounds, free outdoor lap pools, Upton County Public Library, County Park skate park, and the verdant 9-hole regulation length McCamey Golf Course & Country Club.
 Our Independent School District has a renovated Middle School (including their recently upgraded Technology Lab), and brand-new Elementary School, new buses and resurfaced track and tennis courts.

-Our biggest event of the year, The Wind Energy Capital of Texas Cook-Off & Festival, is held every late September in Santa Fe Park.
-Year-round there are many smaller events, such as Santa in the Square, Easter Egg Hunts, Jeep Fest, Trunk or Treats, almost monthly Golf Tournaments, several themed 5K/Fun Runs, the Style Show, our Chamber Awards and the Veterans Day and Homecoming Parades.
+Our biggest event of the year, The Wind Energy Capital of Texas Cook-Off & Festival, is held every third weekend in September at Santa Fe Park.
+Year-round there are many smaller events, such as Santa at the Bank, Easter Egg Hunts, Jeep Fest, Trunk or Treats, almost monthly Golf Tournaments, several themed 5K/Fun Runs, the Style Show, our Chamber Awards and the Veterans Day and Homecoming Parades.

 Surprise, surprise…the Friday Night Lights are pretty big in these parts, our local team is called The Badgers, and a great deal of Badger Pride can be seen throughout the community, in the vibrant orange and black displayed at many local eateries and businesses.
 McCamey’s two water towers both sport orange Badger Heads that can be seen from miles away.

 There are more than 11 places of worship, with services in English and Spanish, covering most denominations, including a Kingdom Hall of Jehovah’s Witnesses.
 Social Groups of all kinds, including the McCamey Boosters, local Lions Club, Upton County Historical Society and Women’s Study Club.